sensedeep/sensedeep/README.md

 ## Features

-- Simple
+- Transparent downloading of AWS Cloud Watch Logs
-- Live data
+- Automatic aggregation of log streams
-- Automatic aggregation of streams
+- Live updating of events in the background
 - Infinite smooth scrolling through log events
 - Search and filter events with full text queries
 - View and query events by date range